Denis Villeneuve’s vision of Frank Herbert’s opus isn’t perfect, but it is still a cinematic extravaganza that demands a viewing.

-The desert planet of Arrakis is not only inhospitable and dangerous, it is also the only source of Spice, an all-important powder that confers longevity, cultivates prescience, and facilitates space travel.
+The desert planet of Arrakis is not only inhospitable and dangerous, it is also the only source of Spice, an all-important powder that confers longevity, cultivates prescience, and facilitates space travel via huge space vessels.
 Duke Leto Atreides thus knows he is walking into a political trap when assigned by the Imperium to manage Arrakis, a task that places him in direct conflict with the previous administrators, the House Harkonnen.
-Meanwhile, Leto’s teenage son, Paul, experiences elaborate hallucinations, which intensify after he is exposed to Spice on Arrakis.
-When open battle erupts on Arrakis, Paul envisions his true destiny.
+Meanwhile, Paul, Leto’s teenage son, experiences elaborate hallucinations, which intensify after he is exposed to Spice.
+When open battle erupts on Arrakis, Paul envisions his true destiny too.
 This destiny begins with an alliance with the Fremen, the mysterious natives of the desert planet.

 No thanks to the 1984 flop, Frank Herbert’s Dune is considered by some sci-fi fans as “undoable” for movie adaptation.

-They are not unnecessarily harsh, IMO.
+These views are not unnecessarily harsh, IMO.
 The layered complexity of the novel defies easy portrayal on the big screen; the lambasted 84 movie is a tutorial on all that could go wrong.
-Outside of these, there is also the fact that Dune is in essence, nothing at all about space exploration or laser dogfights, or superhuman battles.
+Apart from that, there is the fact that Dune is in essence, nothing at all about space exploration or laser dogfights, or superhuman battles.

 Instead, it is a deeply reflective, often distressing exploration of political and religious dilemmas.
 Put it this way, while desert planets the likes of Arrakis and humongous sandworms are nowadays easy to depict on screen, how do you address the question of viewers heading into a cinema expecting space-age action and effects, but instead dished a philosophical thesis?